How much will my kitchen cost?

 In order for you to create an individual look for your kitchen we offer a vast range of handles and knobs and as such, have options available for all budgets.
 Given that the average kitchen might have as many as 20 handles or knobs then the type of handle selected can impact significantly on the cost of your kitchen.
 More expensive handle options could add hundreds of pounds to your quote so it’s always worth giving careful consideration to your final choice.

-We offer a wide and varied range of kitchen appliances from AEG, Electrolux and Zanussi so we always have appliances to suit all budgets, however it is always worth giving thought to how the appliance will be used.
+If you are looking to replace appliances then we offer a wide and varied range of kitchen appliances from AEG, Electrolux and Zanussi so we always have appliances to suit all budgets, however it is always worth giving thought to how the appliance will be used (appliances currently unavailable due to supply issues).
 Modern appliances are now equipped with a multitude of timesaving and clever features but they are only worth investing in if you will actually use these features.

 Download our mobile app